 Now, let’s build your cheeseboard for guests or as a gift.

 The great thing about a cheese plate, tray or platter, is that it can be built to serve anywhere from 1 to 20 people.
 Deciding on your “vessel” for displaying the selection is probably the most fun.
 Should it be a basket, a cheese board, a glass platter or a slab of slate?
 The possibilities are endless.
 For my last few gifts, I’ve chosen a cheese tray.
 I wanted to bring a housewarming gift to my niece and give a neighbor a welcome home treat.
 The wood serving tray would look great to serve the cheese but could then be used to serve cocktails or snacks to guests at a later date.
-You can get the tray pictured in the photo here: Amazon.com Simply line the tray with a paper doily, parchment paper or new cloth napkin, fill with your assortment of goodies and then wrap the whole thing up in colorful, transparent wrap and a bow.
+I got the tray pictured in the photo above at Target but I’ve seen beautiful ones on Etsy.
+Simply line the tray with a paper doily, parchment paper or new cloth napkin, fill with your assortment of goodies and then wrap the whole thing up in colorful, transparent wrap and a bow.
 I keep different colors on hand for wrapping lots of my baked goods during the year.

 If I’m just presenting this to my guests while I’m entertaining, I like the cheese to come to room temperature first, then I “accessorize” it and present without the wrapping and bow.
 This is a simple, make ahead appetizer that everyone loves.
 Put it on the bar where people are helping themselves to drinks or in the living room where people are gathered.
 Wherever there is a cheeseboard, you’ll find a crowd so keep that in mind when it comes to placement.
 You don’t want the cheeseboard blocking your access to the kitchen!
 Have fun with this and add your own special touches.